angelo-j/Drop2/README.md

 - The LibGDX framework this project uses is licensed under the [Apache License 2.0](LICENSE.txt).
 - This source code does **not** have an open-source license.
-- Feel **free to view, play, and contribute**, but please ask for permission before using or redistributing the code.
+- Feel free to view, play, and contribute.
+Please contact me for permissions before using or redistributing the code.
 - The assets (**images**, **fonts**, **audio**) are subject to their respective licenses and are used here with attribution.

 ---